thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 that will exemplify how we want each product to be displayed--- and then instruct Thymeleaf to _iterate it_ once for each product.

-The Standard Dialect offers us an attribute for exactly that, `th:each`.
+The Standard Dialect offers us an attribute for exactly that: `th:each`.

 ### Using th:each